its2easy/animate-images/readme.md

 If all the images are already loaded, then nothing will happen

 `parameters`
-- number {number} - Number of images to load.
+- number {number} - (optional) Number of images to load.
 If not specified, all remaining images will be loaded.
 ```javascript
 instance.preloadImages(15);
 ```